 Employee wellbeing is more important than ever and focusing your end of year reviews on overall health and wellbeing makes perfect sense this year.
-2020 was stressful not only due to the high levels of uncertainty, dismissals and the looming threat of the pandemic, but also because the social needs of employees were not being met.
-Team members are feeling less connected, there is an increased sense of loneliness and isolation, and financial concerns are weighing on employees' minds during the pandemic.
+The last two years were stressful not only due to the high levels of uncertainty, dismissals and the looming threat of the pandemic, but also because the social needs of employees were not being met.
+Team members are feeling less connected, there is an increased sense of loneliness and isolation and financial concerns have been weighing on employees' minds during the pandemic.

 Many workers around the world were suddenly forced to work from home, often times they were also juggling childcare and home schooling as well as their ‘day job’.
 Chats in the corridor were a thing of the past, no social interactions or lunches with colleagues took place.
 We are social beings, and this has had a real negative impact on many people.